BretMorrisGitHub/JobPlacementDashboard/README.md

 ## Create Accordian To Display All Rental Requests
 This story, I was tasked with changing a current web page that showed all rental requests in a table, to display the requests in a accordian instead, where clicking on the horizontal bars would reveal additional details about the rental request.
 This required some front-end work, and the use of Bootstrap to implement an accordian, while inserting the details into the required spots in the accordian.

+## Sort Rental Requests and Hide Expired Rental Requests
+In this story, I was tasked to have the web page sort and display the rental requests by start date in ascending order.
+As well as have expired rental requests be hidden after a week has passed since the end time of the request when the page is loaded, and make a button that toggle between showing expired and current rentals.

+## Rental Survey Notification
+I was then assigned to make a button in the rental request that would appear on the last day of the rental request, that would invite the user to fill in a rental survey, as well as have the option to click a link that said "Ignore Survey".
+This required adding a boolean property to the RentalRequest model named "IgnoreSurveyPrompt" that would be set to false by default.
+This new property should be set to true if the user declines to fill in the survey (if they click "Ignore Survey"), and if a week has passed from the end date of the rental request and the user has not taken any action (neither declined nor filled in the survey).

+## Create Request Manager